 While Public relations may be a mutually beneficial relationship between a company and a journalist, it takes some time and patience to achieve.
 At the beginning of any relationship of this sort, it is always the company that will send out the first email to get the journalist’s attention.
 Because it is a new relationship, the target journalist may likely have little to no information about the company.

 In this case, companies should discuss the topic of the email and focus on how their story can benefit the journalist.
 Perhaps it can help them achieve higher authority in the industry or provides them with something that will help them with their target audience.

-One benefit of including all contact information & the social proof is it provides many channels for target journalists and audiences to contact the company.
+One benefit of including all contact information is it provides many channels for target journalists and audiences to contact the company.
 It also develops a higher level of trust through the industry because it legitimizes the business and establishes credibility.

 6) Consistent follow-up emails